Whiteouts. Black Ice. Severe cold. A winter road trip alone can definitely come with a few hazards.

 - Set a schedule you can enjoy.
 If it's a road trip covering multiple cities, I’ve found that I need at least three nights per destination.
 This gives me a travel day and two full days at the destination followed by another travel day.
-Taking a winter road trip alone means that you can go at a pace that suits you best.
+Taking a winter road trip alone means that you can go at the pace that suits you best.

 - Plan arrivals and departures around the traffic.
 If major cities are on your route, plan to leave and arrive before or after the morning and afternoon rush hours.
-Navigating a new city can be stressful enough without adding more traffic than necessary and the possibility of bad weather.
+Navigating a new city can be stressful enough without adding extra traffic and the possibility of bad weather.

 - Plan around a theme.
 Is it family you're visiting?
 Are you checking out a few ski resorts?
 Are there winter festivals you want to attend?
 Will your trip include a combination of themes?
 Knowing what you want to get out of your winter road trip will really help you focus and enjoy it.

 - Mobile phone and charger for the car.
-You'll need a cell phone charger that plugs into what was once, and now rarely is, a cigarette lighter, or a USB port.
-In case of emergency you'll not want to run out of battery in your phone.
-This charger has two USB ports so it can charge any phone and another device.
+You'll need a portable charger that plugs into a USB port or what was once, and now rarely is, a cigarette lighter.
+In case of emergency you don't want your phone to run out of power.

 - Map and GPS.
-I think it's important to have both a paper map and a GPS when setting out on a solo winter road trip.
+I think it's important to have both a paper map and a GPS when setting out on a winter road trip.
 The latter is great for most circumstances but should the GPS maps be out of date or should it have trouble accessing the satellite, you'll still need to know where you're going and that will require a paper map.
-Plus, the map with your route highlighted is a great souvenir of the trip.
+Plus, the map with your route highlighted makes a great souvenir of the trip.

 - Extra windshield washer fluid.
 Top up your windshield washer reservoir before leaving and have an extra bottle with you.
 If you hit sleet or a storm of any kind you can go through it very quickly.